MarkPoloChina/IllustComplexor/README.md

  <img src="./src/assets/img/logo.png" width="200" alt="icxor Logo" />
 </p>

+Since v0.5, it has been refactored into [ICXOR](https://github.com/MarkPoloChina/ICXOR-unify).

 ## What it is ?

 > <mark>Under Development!!</mark> It is just a simple self-use tool software and cannot be used universally so far.